iann0036/tf-cfn-provider/docs/providers/azurerm/PacketCapture.md

 `RemoteIpAddress` - (Optional) The remote IP Address to be filtered on.
 Notation: "127.0.0.1" for single address entry.
 "127.0.0.1-127.0.0.255" for range.
 "127.0.0.1;127.0.0.5;" for multiple entries.
 Multiple ranges not currently supported.
 Mixing ranges with multiple entries not currently supported..
 Changing this forces a new resource to be created.

 `RemotePort` - (Optional) The remote port to be filtered on.
 Notation: "80" for single port entry."80-85" for range.
 "80;443;" for multiple entries.
 Multiple ranges not currently supported.
 Mixing ranges with multiple entries not currently supported.
 Changing this forces a new resource to be created.

-### StorageLocation Properties

-`FilePath` - (Optional) A valid local path on the targeting VM.
-Must include the name of the capture file (*.cap).
-For linux virtual machine it must start with `/var/captures`.

-`StorageAccountId` - (Optional) The ID of the storage account to save the packet capture session.

 ## Return Values